Xiashangning/BigSurface/README.md

   > The code is based on VoodooI2CHID.kext, but added **integrated and hot pluggable touchpad&keyboard support**.
   >
   > **For macOS Monterey multitouch and gesture support,** you need to modify info.plist in BigSurface.kext.
 Under Root > IOKitPersonalities > Surface Type Cover Driver, change IOProbeScore from 300 to 9300.
-  >
+Credit to **@fenglinnet** for this fix.
 - Battery status--Surface Serial Hub            **Most Important**
   > See https://github.com/linux-surface/surface-aggregator-module.
   > To obtain the battery readout, one needs to register the operation handler for _SAN device(called via _SAN.RQST) and send the request to SSH device.